uol-j-lin/jjlin526/README.md

 🔭 I'm a Software Engineer with a strong interest in cloud technologies and DevOps

-🌱 I’m learning Kubernetes, Ansible, Prometheus and Grafana
+🌱 I’m learning Kubernetes and Ansible

 ❓ Ask me about anything related to AWS